Book an appointment using SetMore

 An example to illustrate this point is if you and your spouse married later in life after your spouse had already contributed twenty years' worth of income into her employer's 401(k).
 Unfortunately, after only one year of marriage, you filed for divorce from your spouse.

-In this situation, the first twenty year's worth of retirement contributions would be considered your spouse's separate property and would not be subject to division in your divorce.
-The final year's worth of retirement savings is subject to division- but even then, a judge does not have to award you a portion.
-They could award you other sums of money equal to the retirement account to allow the retirement not to be divided up.
+In this situation, your spouse owns the first twenty years’ worth of retirement contributions as their separate property, and these are not subject to division in your divorce.
+However, the final year’s retirement savings qualify for division.
+Yet, a judge may not necessarily grant you a portion of it.
+Instead, they might award you other sums of money equivalent to the retirement account’s value, thus keeping the retirement savings undivided.

 When it comes to pension plans, military retirement benefits, and social security benefits, there are different rules on how the length of your marriage can affect your eligibility to receive a portion of retirement funds upon divorce.